HIDA Lectures @ DASHH

-The HIDA Lectures is an event series organized by HIDA together with the six Helmholtz Information & Data Science Schools.
-Throughout the year, the Data Science Schools invite outstanding international Data Scientists to speak about their ongoing research.
+The HIDA Lectures are a series of events organized by HIDA together with the six Helmholtz Information & Data Science Schools.
+Throughout the year, the Data Science Schools invite outstanding international Data Scientists to speak about their current research.

 As the Schools represent all Helmholtz research areas - Energy; Earth and Environment; Health; Information; Matter; and Aeronautics, Space and Transport - the series will reflect a wide range of topics and offers a great opportunity to dive into the diversity of current approaches in Data Science.

-We cordially invite the interested public and especially PhD students in the Helmholtz Association, who can gain insight into the diverse activities of the Schools and HIDA but most importantly discuss with international researchers about different application fields of Data Science.
+We cordially invite the interested public and especially PhD students of the Helmholtz Association.
+Here, they will gain insight into the diverse activities of the Schools and HIDA, but above all, they will be able to discuss different application fields of Data Science with international researchers.

-Many of the most relevant observables of matter depend explicitly on atomistic and electronic details, rendering a first principles approach to computational materials design mandatory.
-Alas, even when using high-performance computers, brute force high-throughput screening of material candidates is beyond any capacity for all but the simplest systems and properties due to the combinatorial nature of compound space, i.e. all the possible combinations of compositional and structural degrees of freedom.
+Abstract: Many of the most important observables of matter depend explicitly on atomistic and electronic details.
+This makes a first-principles approach to computational material design imperative.
+Unfortunately, brute-force high-throughput screening of candidate materials is not possible for all but the simplest systems and properties due to the combinatorial nature of the interconnect space, i.e., all possible combinations of compositional and structural degrees of freedom.
 Consequently, efficient exploration algorithms exploit implicit redundancies and correlations.
-I will discuss recently developed statistical learning based approaches for interpolating quantum mechanical observables throughout compound space.
-Numerical results indicate promising performance in terms of efficiency, accuracy, scalability and transferability.
+I will discuss recently developed statistical learning-based approaches to interpolating quantum mechanical observables throughout the composite space.
+Numerical results show promising performance in terms of efficiency, accuracy, scalability, and transferability.